Entries tagged with “Ash Wednesday”.

 Matt.
 5:3 NIV

 Every year, the gospel reading for Ash Wednesday is the Jesus’ Sermon on the Mount (Matt.
-5-7); it is a privilege to yearly meditate and preach on this great text.
-Last night, we examined several significant truths found within Jesus’ magisterial teaching, let’s look at one of those insights in this post and several more in the coming days.
+5-7); it is a privilege to yearly meditate and preach on this great sermon.
+Last Ash Wednesday, we examined several significant truths found within Jesus’ magisterial teaching, let’s look at one of those insights in this post and several more in the coming days.

 Indeed, the poor in spirit acknowledge their complete and utter bankruptcy before God.
 They are afflicted and know deep down inside that they cannot save themselves.
 The poor in spirit confess their unworthiness and utter dependence on God’s mercy and grace.
 The “poor” have confidence only in God.
 These dear ones will receive God’s kingdom: the rule and reign of Christ in their hearts now.
 They will experience the very life of God: all he is and who is in their lives today.